ikhwanfadhilah19/portfolio/README.md

 ## About💨

-This my portfolio, You can find out about me here
+This is my portfolio, You can find out about me here

 ## For Feedback💢